HPAC/ReLAPACK/README.md

 To compile with the default configuration, simply run `make` to create the library `librelapack.a`.

-### Linking with MKL and Accelerate
+### Linking with MKL
-Note that to link with MKL or Accelerate, you currently need to set the flag `COMPLEX_FUNCTIONS_AS_ROUTINES` to `1` to avoid problems in `ctrsyl` and `ztrsyl`.
+Note that to link with MKL, you currently need to set the flag `COMPLEX_FUNCTIONS_AS_ROUTINES` to `1` to avoid problems in `ctrsyl` and `ztrsyl`.
 For further configuration options see [config.md](config.md).